mcarneiro/gs/README.md

     @mixin row($width:auto, $grid:FIRST_REGISTERED_GRID)

 This mixin is usually used on lists.
-It can receive a width and media label:
+It can receive a `width` and `grid` label:

     .some-list {
         @include row(); // will apply a negative margin-left with gutter value;